kalxas/rasdaman/doc/main/05_geo-services-guide.rst

 Create an INSPIRE coverage
 --------------------------

-INSPIRE coverages have an extra XML section ``<ows:ExtendedCapabilities>...</ows:ExtendedCapabilities>`` in the result of WCS GetCapabilities, which stores the coverage metadata in a format complying to the INSPIRE standard.
+`INSPIRE coverages <https://inspire-wcs.eu/>`__ have an extra XML section ``<ows:ExtendedCapabilities>`` in the result of WCS GetCapabilities, which stores the coverage metadata in a format complying to the INSPIRE standard.
 Controlling whether a local coverage is treated as an INSPIRE coverage can be done by sending a request to ``/rasdaman/admin/inspire/metadata/update`` with two mandatory parameters:

 - ``COVERAGEID`` - the coverage to be converted to an INSPIRE coverage
 - ``METADATAURL`` - a URL to an INSPIRE-compliant catalog entry for this coverage;